+Students shall be informed annually of their FERPA rights.
 Any student who objects to the release of directory information must notify the Registrar’s Office in writing, clearly stating what directory information they do not wish to have released.
-A student need only file this notification once during his or her enrollment.
-Even if a student elects to prohibit the release of directory information, SRTC may still require the student to wear or present a student ID badge.

 Southern Regional Technical College encourages prospective students, businesses, and guests to visit and see any College campus.
 All visitors who desire a tour are asked to contact the Student Affairs staff on that campus prior to the visit, so arrangements can be made for an organized tour.